 - Bring mixture to a boil.
 Lower heat to medium and simmer covered for 20 minutes (or until lentils are tender).

 - Once lentil mixture has finished simmering, remove from heat.
 Stir in chickpea mixture.

 - Garnish with green onions and enjoy immediately.

-- Store leftovers in fridge for up to 5 days or in freezer for months to come.
+Let leftovers cool completely.
+Store leftovers in fridge for up to 5 days or in freezer for months to come.